GreyKeenan/le.go.docs/README.md

 > using goroutines & channels in an example.
 >
 > I tried my hand at it (see in this repo), but I'm not sure if I did something wrong or ...
 I used time.Now to measure, and the multithreaded version is consistently slower.
 That may just be because of the overhead and such for this small-scale example, but maybe I'm meant to implement it in a different way than I did.

+### sync.Mutex

+> to implement locking of variables btwn threads / like locking with databases

+mutex = *mutual exclusion*

+use "sync" stdlib pkg.
+Gives you a sync.Mutex type w/ Lock & Unlock methods

+> The sync.Mutex only manages the lock.
+It doesnt store the value itself.
+You handle pairing the lock with the necessary data, and ensuring you check the lock before accessing the data.
+In example, they are together in a struct

+> when acquiring a lock, if already locked, will freeze until unlocked
+>
+> the mutex doesnt need to be initialized or anything

+> I tried testing the Equivalent Tree exercise with a mutex, too.
+(The file is very messy now) It seems like its just such a small example that the overhead makes multithreading slower ??